Tejawiniav/Bert_Google_Model/README.md

 when model is running i am getting:- ERROR:root:Internal Python error in the inspect module.
 Which is the CPU progrmmed error.
+I wrote a code to evaluate and predict the accuracy functions.